tkopppop/people/README.md

 # people

-[hacker&&developer people worked with me]<br> (i'm super proud of my hacking techniques and exploits)
+[hacker&&developer people worked with me]<br> (i'm super proud of my hacking techniques and exploits) ( I respected to the global hacker/programmer and talent singer)

 (All global best white hackers/developer in around the internet)<br>